Culture of Storytelling Drives Engagement

 Culture + storytelling used by great leaders

-Every culture has it’s stories.
+Every culture has its stories.
 Storytelling is basic to humanity.
-We humans are tribal.
+We, humans, are tribal.
 Since the dawn of time stories have been used to inspire.
-Stories are the currency of community.
+Stories are the currency of the community.
 We need stories to help us pass on wisdom and feel connected.
 To share our dreams and celebrate them.
 Stories are beloved by children, but they are not just for them.
 They are for us all.
 Great leaders have known this across history.
 Martin Luther King was a great user of stories to catalyze and change.

 I was reminded this morning of the importance of storytelling and culture, when a colleague shared an article on the power of storytelling and how it helps to drive an engaged and empowered culture.